Willenken

 Dispute resolution

 Los Angeles boutique Willenken prides itself on being 100% minority owned as well as its nimble structure that affords it the opportunity to flex its trial capabilities on a frequent basis.
 While the firm’s primary client base is largely composed of entities domiciled in the same South California environs, the small team is logging big accomplishments of late, with its name and reputation extending well beyond the Golden State borders.
 A peer quips, “You go to other, bigger, firms, and you say, ‘OK, I’ve got a case that’s going to trial – who’s going to do it?’ and the answer is ‘Uhhh, I don’t know!’
 Are you kidding me?
 That’s not the case with Willenken.
 Obviously not all of their cases go trial, but they are ready!”
 It is also noted that the firm is getting more involved in entertainment litigation of late.
-Willenken makes the leap to “Highly Recommended” in this edition, an impressive jump for the compact shop.
+Willenken made the leap to “Highly Recommended” in the previous edition of Benchmark and remains there this year, an impressive showing for the compact shop.